westonrobot/wr_devkit_navigation/README.md

 ### Sample 2D Visual SLAM
 #### [RTAB-map](https://github.com/introlab/rtabmap_ros.git)
 > **Note:** RTAB-Map requires an RGB-D camera (e.g., Intel RealSense D435) for operation.
 Ensure your camera is properly connected and configured before using RTAB-Map.
-In this sample mapping, the realsense camera is installed at the front position of the perception layer.
+In this sample mapping, one realsense camera is installed at the front position of the perception layer.
+Let's say you have more than one realsense camera connected and the front camera serial number is 207322251310, add in the argument *serial_no:="'207322251310'"* in the terminal when [bringing up robot](#bringup-robot).

+* How to know the serial number?
+    ```bash
+    $ rs-enumerate-devices -s
+    ```

-* Bringup Robot
+* <a name="bringup-robot"></a> Bringup Robot
     ```bash
     $ ros2 launch wr_devkit_bringup wr_devkit_platform.launch.py robot_model:=scout_mini front_camera:=realsense_d435
     ```